ameydev/gke-kubectl-action/README.md

 To use this action, make sure you have created a GCP service account having the necessary permissions given to it.

+## Secrets
+APPLICATION_CREDENTIALS - To authorize in GCP you need to have a service account key.
+Required Base64 encoded service account key exported as JSON.
+To encode a JSON file use: base64 ~/<account_id>.json

+PROJECT_ID - must be provided to activate a specific project.

 ## Usage

 ## Deploy your app when a release is created